TalkBank/batchalign/apps/batchalign/batchalign-gui/docs/testing/batchalign-desktop-validation.md

 exit within ten seconds before checking daemon shutdown and warm relaunch.
 The older driver operation did not establish native-host termination.
 Actual execution of this stronger Windows gate remains pending.

+Apple Silicon runtime 35559727899 (a03aab19) passes cold/warm bootstrap
+(157773/924 ms), comparison and input smash, but transcription remains in running state at the 30-minute deadline.
+The harness stops the daemon and does not proceed to other models.
+Its tail contains no inference traceback.
+Windows on the same revision loses its status socket during transcription;
+its diagnostics contain no explanatory crash event.
+Extend the existing CI-only diagnostic flag to model constructors and pipeline.run, identifying each phase and dumping stacks every 60 seconds.
+Four model-free cases check opt-in behavior and watchdog cancellation on success and exceptions.
+They pass through the repository pytest recipe; runtime deadlines stay unchanged.